The Hazards Of Fires And Explosions On New York City Construction Sites

 Everyone knows that construction work is dangerous work.
 775 construction-related deaths were reported in the United States in 2012.
 Thousands of workers suffer serious injuries each year.

 And scores of those injuries arise from fires and explosions on construction sites.
+In this situation, a construction lawyer in New York is essential to getting you the compensation you deserve.

 HOW MANY FIRES HAPPEN ON CONSTRUCTION SITES?